albertodall/nhibernate-lob/README.markdown

 For the GZip compression method we provide 3 types for that exact purpose:

  - Lob.NHibernate.Type.GzipExternalBlobType
  - Lob.NHibernate.Type.GzipExternalClobType
  - Lob.NHibernate.Type.GzipExternalXlobType

 Length Of Field
 ---------------

 What gets stored in the database for a blob is called a "payload" - this payload may be of fixed length i.e. an identifier, such as that used by the FileSystemCas implementation.
-Or may be an actual blob, as per the BlobArray implementation, or some form of hybrid content i.e. if less then 64K the value is stored as a blob, over 64K  it is stored in some external storage - it's up the implementor of the external provider.
+Or it may be an actual blob, as per the BlobArray implementation, or some form of hybrid content i.e. if less then 64K the value is stored as a blob, over 64K  it is stored in some external storage - it's up the implementor of the external provider.

 The maximum length of the payload can be configured via a length property in your mappings i.e.